oduwsdl/raintale/docs/source/getting_started.rst

 .. note::

     Raintale only works for memento URLs (URI-Ms) from Memento-compliant web archives.
 It will not work for live web resources or mementos from web archives that do not support the Memento protocol.
-To create mementos of live web pages, use `the Save Page Now tool at the Internet Archive <https://archive.org/web/>`_, `the ArchiveNow Python utility <https://github.com/oduwsdl/archivenow>`_, or `the Mink Chrome Extension <https://chrome.google.com/webstore/detail/mink-integrate-live-archi/jemoalkmipibchioofomhkgimhofbbem?hl=en-US>`_.
+To create mementos of live web pages, use tools like `the Save Page Now tool at the Internet Archive <https://archive.org/web/>`_, `the ArchiveNow Python utility <https://github.com/oduwsdl/archivenow>`_, or `the Mink Chrome Extension <https://chrome.google.com/webstore/detail/mink-integrate-live-archi/jemoalkmipibchioofomhkgimhofbbem?hl=en-US>`_.

 Quickly Running Raintale using Docker-Compose
 ---------------------------------------------